Zarcuel/Crawly/README.md

 * `Source` – all tracking/script sources detected
 * `Cookies` – matched cookie names and headers

+Optional: Save raw scan results to a `.json` file for reuse and offline re-filtering.

 ---

 ## Author

-Zarcuel — Privacy-focused pentester and creator of Crawly 🕷️
+**Zarcuel** — Privacy-focused pentester and creator of Crawly 🕷️

+---

+## License

 MIT License